- Study at Deakin

 adult decapod crustaceans (crabs, lobster and crayfish only)

-Researchers are required to submit a New AEC Application to the AEC Secretary before the application closing date.
+Researchers are required to submit a New AEC Application to the AEC Office before the application closing date.

-Any Deakin University staff or students who intends on intiating or collaborating in work off-campus, must complete an ‘Request to Work on External Project’ and submit it to the AEC Secretary.
+Any Deakin University staff or students who intends on intiating or collaborating in work off-campus, must complete an ‘Request to Work on External Project’ and submit it to the AEC Office.